 These leaders are helpful and nurturing leaders but expect most problems to be solved by the employees themselves.

 Buffett’s success has come from his strong vision and his ability to inspire others into striving toward that vision, too.

 Henry Ford was a people person.
 His appreciation and empathy for his staff made the workplace positive and productive.

-With emotional intelligence in his favour, he was able to influence his staff’s loyalty by offering higher pay and shorter shifts than his competition.
+With an emotional intelligence in his favor, he was able to influence his staff’s loyalty by offering higher pay and shorter shifts than his competition.
 Ford was incredibly inclusive and diverse, hiring just about anyone who was interested.